pyohio/pyohio/README.rst

-The PyOhio 2014 website being built by Caktus Consulting Group, based on Pinax Symposion.
+The PyOhio 2015 website being built by Caktus Consulting Group, based on Pinax Symposion.

 Rather than use this as the basis for your conference site directly, you should instead look at https://github.com/pinax/symposion which was designed for reuse.

-PyOhio 2014
+PyOhio 2015
 ============

-PyOhio 2014 is built on top of Pinax Symposion but may have customizations that will may make things more difficult for you.
+PyOhio 2015 is built on top of Pinax Symposion but may have customizations that may make things more difficult for you.

 To get running locally
 ----------------------